Metal Gear Solid Delta: Snake Eater: Gameplay

 Metal Gear Solid Delta: Snake Eater retains the core gameplay mechanics first implemented in Metal Gear Solid 3 and refined from the foundation of previous Metal Gear games, involving Snake having to be controlled by the player as he traverses a variety of environments both in tropical and industrial settings while evading hostile enemies, traps and other methods of surveillance that can expose his cover over the course of the game's overarching infiltration mission, all while procuring an assortment of melee weapons, firearms and gadgetry that aid him while sneaking and confronting threats.
 Gameplay additions from prior iterations of the game include abilities such as crouch-walking and using firearms in third-person, first featured in Metal Gear Solid 4: Guns of the Patriots (2008) and Metal Gear Solid: Peace Walker (2010) before being incorporated into Metal Gear Solid: Snake Eater 3D (2012).

 The remake introduces a variety of adjustments both with regards to visuals and existing systems that complement modern gaming sensibilities and quality-of-life improvements from subsequent games in the series.
 Any physical damage such as cuts and bruises inflicted on Snake are now reflected permanently in real time across his body throughout the game's duration, with the intent of illustrating each player's individual playthrough and journey with the character.
 Object permanence will also apply to the revamped camouflage system, where leaves falling from trees can stick onto Naked Snake's gear, crawling across mud and dirt patches will leave stains on his clothing, and said clothing will have tears and bullet holes after the player takes damage.
 The Survival Viewer mechanic has also been updated to reflect this feature, with scars persisting on Snake's body even after treating wounds by applying bandages or certain ointments.

 Delta also offers two distinct styles of gameplay and presentation.
 The "New Style" enables a control scheme based on contemporary action games and the more recent Metal Gear entries, while also incorporating a third-person, free-moving camera similar to Metal Gear Solid 3: Subsistence and HD Edition.
 "Legacy Style", meanwhile, reproduces the classic controls and gameplay systems, as well as an overhead view with a fixed camera much like the original Snake Eater.

-"Snake vs. Monkey", a minigame from the original that serves as a crossover with Sony Interactive Entertainment's Ape Escape series, makes a return in the PlayStation 5 and Windows versions, though it is replaced by an equivalent minigame named "Snake vs. Bomberman", a crossover with Konami's own Bomberman series, for the Xbox Series X/S version.
+"Snake vs. Monkey", a minigame from the original that serves as a crossover with Sony Interactive Entertainment's Ape Escape series, makes a return in the PlayStation 5 and Steam versions, though it is replaced by an equivalent minigame named "Snake vs. Bomberman", a crossover with Konami's own Bomberman series, for the Xbox Series X/S and Microsoft Store versions.
 The "Secret Theater" from Subsistence also returns, featuring most (Note: Two of the videos in the original Secret Theater ("I Read Them For the Articles" and "MGS4 Trailer TGS 2005") were omitted from this release.) of the original bonus videos, as well as new ones which can be unlocked.